Estimated reading time: 5 minutes

 If you have a multi-trunked fruit tree in your garden, this is one of the common explanations for how it got there.

-Here’s another example which shows just how much stronger suckers often are than the grafted tree:
+Here’s another example that shows just how much stronger suckers often are than the grafted tree:

 How to avoid making the problem worse